Monitoring a Kubernetes Workload

 Logs

-For some service types, the log level cannot be changed but the displayed link still allows you to inspect the logs:
+For some service types, the log level cannot be changed.
+In that case, you can still use Open Log Analzyer to inspect the logs:

 Configuration

-In the Kubernetes setup, it is currently not possible to modify configuration files in the Configuration section except for containerized xUML services and services of type pas-nestjs (see below):
+In the Kubernetes setup, it is only possible to modify configuration files in the Configuration section for the following service types:

 If no schema is available, a JSON editor is displayed in section Configuration: